achapin/spaceshooter/README.md

 - Co-op focused, with specific features that make the game more fun to play as a team
 - Level-based
 - Extendable!
 Ships and levels should be addable easily by players

+## Unique Selling Point / Elevator Pitch
+Take well loved space shooter gameplay, but give it a new dimension via a co-op experience that has players working together.
+"Imagine Star Fox, if you and your friends were all in the Millennium Falcon together!"

 ## Levels
 Levels should be self-contained units, with different objectives that the players need to achieve in order to succeed.
 They should follow a "free world" format.
 For the time being, despite being a "space" shooter, I forsee most of the levels taking place on the surface of planets, moons, etc, to give the players a sense of orientation via the ground.